Five delicious vegetarian recipes to enjoy over the Christmas season

 Nothing has to match…

-If you’re really short on something such as bowls or glasses, check out your local charity shop for a cheap place to pick up some really good-quality items that will add to the mix-and-match vibe.
-Also if you hadn’t heard, chintz is back, so there’s no need to shy away from delicate floral patterns.
+If you’re short on something such as bowls or glasses, check out your local charity shop for a cheap place to pick up some really good-quality items that will add to the mix-and-match vibe.
+Also if you haven’t heard, chintz is back, so there’s no need to shy away from delicate floral patterns.

 Nature is the ultimate free decoration

 There’s no need to go out and buy flowers to decorate your table.
-No matter what the season, there’s something outside you can adorn your table with.
+No matter what the season, there’s always something outside you can adorn your table with.
 While spring and summer will provide plentiful wild blooms, in autumn and winter you can go for berry-adorned twigs, evergreen foliage and dried seed heads.

 Either placed in vases or simply laid on the table, whatever you pick will instantly make your table feel seasonal and welcoming.